 Miniature roses may cost a bit more than other wedding plant favors, but your guests can enjoy the blooms for years to come.
 Plant the roses in plantable peat or coir containers, then nestle the container into a small pot or cup.

-African violets in 2-inch pots make great wedding plant favors.
-Purchase tiny African violets at a plant store or florists shop, or start ahead of time and grow your own African violets by planting leaves from a mature plant.
+African violets in 2 inch (5 cm.) pots make great wedding plant favors.
+Purchase tiny African violets at a plant store or florists shop or start ahead of time and grow your own African violets by planting leaves from a mature plant.
 (African violets are surprisingly easy to start!)

 Green wedding ideas include small containers filled with potted herbs such as: